Stop Recoil Anticipation, Blinking, & Flinching While Shooting

-Anticipation is when a shooter pushes the down to counteract the gun’s recoil before the shot has actually been fired.
-This is very common amongst new handgun shooters.
-This anticipation results in low hits and is difficult to fix unless you’re paying attention to what’s going on.
+Recoil anticipation is when a shooter pushes the down to counteract the gun’s recoil before the shot has actually been fired.
+This is very common amongst new shooters, and it can happen with rifle or pistol – though it’s more common with pistol shooting.
+Recoil anticipation results in low hits and is difficult to fix unless you’re paying attention to what’s going on.

 Diagnosing anticipation and flinching

 Some time ago, I took a friend of mine to the shooting range for her second range trip ever.
 I had the opportunity to take her to the range for the first time, and was fortunate enough to be able to bring her on her second trip.
 Like many new shooters, she was anticipating her shots and hitting low with a pistol.

 During this range trip, my friend started to show frustration for her low hits.
 So I had her drop the magazine, empty the gun, and pull the trigger again.
 Clear as day, her muzzle moved downwards in anticipation of the non-existent recoil.
 I asked her if she saw that and she hadn’t, so I had her do it again and to pay close attention to the front sight of her handgun.
 This time she saw it.

 It’s impossible to identify any recoil anticipation or flinching if the shooter is blinking every shot.
 By eliminating the explosion and recoil, it’s easier to keep the eyes open and see what happens to the sight.

 Dry fire at the range is an excellent way to work on this.
 I had her dry fire the handgun a dozen or so times before loading up another magazine.
 Her next live fire rounds were much closer to the center of the target before.

 After identifying the trigger pull issue, the next step is to work on smoothing out that trigger pull.
 It can be done in live fire, but dry fire practice is the cheaper way to work on this.

 Maintain a neutral grip